 Junibacken is a themed attraction filled with vibrant settings and live performances.
 Kids get to take the story train on a journey through Pippi’s world and the characters and settings from writer Astrid Lindgren’s books.
 There’s an extensive bookstore here with tons of Swedish children’s books as well as interactive exhibits to keep them busy.

-Activity 2: Rum för Barn (Room for Kids)
+Activity 2: Check Out Rum för Barn Activity Center and Library for Kids

 Rum för Barn (Room for kids) is an exclusive library just for kids and it has children’s books in close to a dozen languages as well as activities like painting, crafts, and sing-alongs.